Kowen2206/BossRush/README.md

     PascalCase, name starting with On(NameOfTheEvent)Event.

-         public UnityEvent OnLandEvent;
+         public UnityEvent OnJumpEvent;

 ### Github:
 -------------
 #### Branchs:

 - ##### Branch "Main"
-	This branch will have the last finished features, and only will be merged once the feature is ready and the developer is shure their code wont cause any 	conflict or bug.
+	This branch will have the last finished features, and only will be merged once the development code is ready and the developers team is shure their code wont cause any 	conflict or bug.

 - ##### Branch "Develpment"
 	The whole team will work under this branch